CyrusKashef/BK_Randomizer/README.txt

 ##### Starting Area
 * New Game Start Area: Starting a new game will start you here.
 Loading a game may start you here depending on what flags you hit, but I'm not entirely sure.
 * Skip Intro Cutscene: Skips the cutscene when starting a new game, but not the one where the player enters the lair for the first time.
+* Please watch the intro cutscene at least once.
+I worked hard on making custom dialog...

 ### Enemies
 * None: Skips the setting.